 • Personalized feedback and document review from a BIT advisor

-• December 4, 2019 Webinar: Sustaining evaluations through process and policy
+• November 20, 2019 Webinar: Sustaining evaluations through teams, process, and policy

 Recommended Participants: Any interested city staff and elected officials interested in running their own randomized field experiment.
 We highly recommend participants with an opportunity to test a redesigned email communication for this Sprint.
 For folks who aren’t quite ready to run a trial or who already have lots of experience with field evaluations, we invite you to follow along and join us for the webinar sessions on building and sustaining your evaluation capacity.

 Achievable Criteria: 5 Evaluation criteria, 1 General Management criterion

 • Your local government has a policy or ordinance that encourages the use of rigorous evaluation methods for practices, programs, and/or policies.

 • Your local government has defined standards, methodologies, or tools to help staff rigorously evaluate practices, programs, and/or policies.